Jennifer Drake, 1910 Nurse Ensemble

 These can be worn under the corset and over the chemise, over the corset, or not at all.

 Somewhat our “mix and match with modern unders”, we have built everything to be flexible in use.
-This chemise looks like Edwardian corset covers in detailing and that it is sleeveless with a lace insert, but it carries some of the Victorian advantages of being the layer the corset is worn over so it is the bottommost sweat layer and very, very durable and washable.
+This chemise looks like Edwardian corset covers in detailing and that it is sleeveless with a lace insert, but it carries some of the Victorian advantages of being the layer the corset is worn over so it is the bottommost sweat layer and is durable and washable.
+It can be worn in or out (usually in).
+It has an adjustable armhole with a 100% silk ribbon at the shoulder.

-The slip is made of heritage batiste, a very tight historical cotton like lawn, but not at all sheer.
-With it, we have found a perfect match for a cotton lace edging!
+The slip is made of heritage batiste, a very tight historical cotton like lawn, but not sheer.
+With it, we have found a perfect match for a cotton broderie lace edging!
+That challenge was to get the fitted vertical line of the silhouette, while allowing for wearing under or over the corset; with or without a corset.
+This has mother of pearl buttons, a 100% silk satin adjustble neckline tie, cap sleeves, and a button up front for easy wear.

 Corset with Pads

 This was available and her size!
 It is black couteil fabric with cotton lining and cotton sateen rump and bust pads.
-Lacing will be a bit different than on the mannequin, but it should still give the shape.
+We are so excited to get those voluptuous curves of the Edwardian era!
+It’s a perfect fit over the hips.

 The challenge with the dress was finding the fabric that would hold the lines, be almost no-iron, and give the same appearance as the original design.
 We made the pattern entirely from our heads.
 There will be an inside cord similar to an 1870’s prairie bonnet, so the waist can be brought in or out – so the dress can be worn with the corset tightly cinched, cinched, or with no corset at all.